The Trip (2010 TV series): Plot

-In an effort to save his relationship with his gourmet girlfriend, Mischa (Margo Stilley), actor Steve Coogan accepts a commission from The Observer to go on a restaurant tour of northern England.
+In an effort to save his relationship with his gourmet girlfriend, Mischa, actor Steve Coogan accepts a commission from The Observer to go on a restaurant tour of northern England.
 When Mischa insists they take a break from their relationship, Steve invites colleague and frenemy Rob Brydon.
 On the trip, Coogan has a number of one-night stands, but is miserable professionally and personally, despite being the bigger star; Brydon, with his young family, is more content and laid-back.
 The two argue and attempt to one-up and humiliate each other with their impersonations of celebrities including Michael Caine and Sean Connery.

 In the second series, Rob and Steve are commissioned to do another restaurant tour, this time in Italy from Piedmont to Capri, following in the footsteps of the great Romantic poets in the early 19th century on the Grand Tour.
 While on the tour, Rob wins a part in an American Michael Mann film.
 Steve reconnects with his estranged son, Joe, who briefly joins the two towards the end of their trip.

 In the third series, Rob and Steve are commissioned to do another restaurant tour, this time in Spain.

 The fourth series is set in Greece where Rob and Steve conduct a restaurant tour that follows the path of the Odyssey.